 According to livingcost.org, Wales is a strong competitor to England when it comes to the best destination to live in the UK.
 The livability scores are very close for both countries, but Wales’s cost of living is significantly lower.

-It means that living in Wales you can enjoy a good quality of life for less.
+It means that living in Wales, you can enjoy a good quality of life for less.

-Being on the west side of the UK with the Atlantic as its closest neighbour, the country is a bit wetter than southeast England, but the climate is very mild.
+Being on the west side of the UK with the Atlantic as its closest neighbor, the country is a bit wetter than southeast England, but the climate is very mild.
 Many coastal towns have quite an exotic feel, with their seafronts lined by palm trees and evergreen ornamental grass happily enjoying mild winters.

 Wales is not just pretty.
 It’s a distinct country with its own national identity and language.
-Don’t worry though; everyone in Wales speaks English, as it has the same official status as the Welsh language.
+Don’t worry, though; everyone in Wales speaks English, as it has the same official status as the Welsh language.

 Wales is perfect for families as there are a lot of facilities for children.
 Education is of high quality.
 Six out of eight Universities in Wales are in the top 100 of University League Tables 2022.

-Anywhere in Wales is an excellent choice for retirees, particularly if you enjoy an active lifestyle and want access to stunning nature walks, amazing beaches and picturesque hills.
+Anywhere in Wales is an excellent choice for retirees, particularly if you enjoy an active lifestyle and want access to stunning nature walks, amazing beaches, and picturesque hills.